"They Are Different, Papa."

 We will see that our bodies are but the space suit our souls wear on this terrestrial plane.
 Once our mission here is completed, we discard it and move on as our true selves, our spirits and selves intact, to the next plane.

-Nearly six months later on February 2, 1996, at 9:35 a.m.
-Arwinder was abruptly asked about his spiritual experiences with Shri Mataji Nirmala Devi, specifically the fruits he had eaten on many occasions.
+Nearly six months later, on February 2, 1996 at 9:35 a.m., Arwinder's father unexpectedly asked him about his spiritual experiences with Shri Mataji Nirmala Devi, and specifically, about the fruits he claimed to have eaten on various occasions.

-Arwinder replied that the spiritual being first cut the pomegranate into half with a knife, removed the skin, picked off the seeds, put them into a bowl, and then offered them to him.
+Arwinder explained to his perplexed father that the spiritual being cut the pomegranate in half with a knife, removed the skin and picked out the seeds, and then put them into a bowl and offered them to him!

-That made a lot of sense, a Reality that had to be experienced.
-Otherwise, how did he know?
+That made a lot of sense, a Reality that had to be experienced to know about it.
+Otherwise, how could he have known about that?

 The other favorite fruits that he ate were grapes, bananas, and yellow apples.
-No help was needed to peel the bananas.
-Apples and grapes were picked directly from the bowls and consumed.
+He needed no help to peel the bananas.
+The apples and grapes were selected directly from out of the bowls, and consumed.

-He was asked about the taste.
-Again he said that it was not the same.
+When quizzed about the taste or flavor of the cashews, Arwinder said that it was not the same.

 Then he added that he also used to eat a lot of pistachios.
-However, he admitted that he did not detect any discernible difference as far as pistachios were concerned.
+However, he said that he did not detect any discernible difference as far as pistachios were concerned.

 On May 10, 1997 at 9.05 a.m.
-Kash was again asked about this particular fact.
-He reiterated that all food tasted a bit different.
+Kash was again queried about the differences in the taste of food.
+He reiterated that all food tastes a bit different there.

 These are the experiences of children who underwent true Kundalini awakening and entered the Mystical Kingdom of God (Sahasrara) within.
 It is unlike the experiences of those following the so-called Kundalini masters, the vast majority of whom are just charlatans.
 These unauthorized fakes have absolutely no power to raise the Kundalini and some have caused great harm to their disciples.